Telecommuting (Remote Work)

 Faculty/Staff: Think through the following questions prior to your conversation with your manager:

-• What resources do you need to support your success?
+• What resources do you need from your supervisor to be successful under a telecommuting agreement?

-• Do you have all of the contact information needed to complete work effectively?
+• Do you have all of the resources needed to complete your work effectively?

 • Do you have high-speed internet access at the location you'll be working?
 If not, will you be able to get access?